Miette LaPierre: Vocalist & Composer

 Photo taken by Zach Finch

-Miette sings a combination of jazz standards, R&B/pop songs, and original compositions.
-She is known for her vocal improvisation and her sultry tone as well as her witty repartee on the bandstand.
-She can be seen performing at venues such as The 1905, Wilf’s, The Underground in Clackamas, The Aladdin, Mississippi Pizza, Hotel Vintage, Mississippi Studios, The Hoxton, Huber’s, Show Bar, Goodfoot, Living Room Theaters, The Hilton, and more.
-She has performed with great pianists such as George Colligan and Kerry Politzer.
+Now, Miette performs a combination of jazz standards, R&B songs, and original compositions.
+She is known for her vocal improvisation, sultry tone, and witty repartee on the bandstand.
+They have performed at venues such as The 1905, Vino Veritas, Wilf’s, The Underground, The Aladdin, Mississippi Studios, The Hoxton, Show Bar, Goodfoot, Crystal Ballroom, The Hilton, and more.
 She also regularly performs background vocals for the math-themed funk group Mr. Vale’s Math Class.

 Miette can be reached by email at [email protected] or by phone at 503-764-5484.